Fair Division of Mixed Divisible and Indivisible Goods: Introduction

-Several other works studied the allocation of both indivisible goods and money, with the goal of finding envy-free allocations~\citep{Maskin87,AlkanDeGa91,Klijn00,MeertensPoRe02,HalpernSh19}.
+Several other works studied the allocation of both indivisible goods and money, with the goal of finding envy-free allocations~\citep{Maskin87,AlkanDeGa91,Klijn00,MeertensPoRe02,HalpernSh19,BrustleDiNa20}.
 Money can be viewed as a homogeneous divisible good which is valued the same across all agents.
 In our work, we consider a more general setting with heterogeneous divisible goods.
-Moreover, these works focused on finding envy-free allocations with the help of sufficient amount of money, which is again different from our goal.
+Moreover, these works focused on finding envy-free allocations with the help of {a} sufficient amount of money, which is again different from our goal in the sense that our method could also be used even in cases where the money is insufficient.